Designing a grocery management tool to reduce stress in meal activities.

 I started with low-fi screens to capture the user flows of the app and start conducting user tests.

-Opportunity to correct AI results
+Opportunity to correct AI

-Consistency and standards
+Consistency

 Visibility of system status

-I made three style tiles based on research into visual marketing strategies and colour trends and conducted visual preference testing.
+I conducted visual preference testing with three style tiles compiled based on research into visual marketing strategies.
 Test participants preferred warm colours, a welcoming and organic aesthetic, a sense of structure, and the homey feeling of serif fonts.
-One option includes neubrutalist aesthetic, which could be integrated to make the interface more interesting.

 The MVP is finished, but EatWell can be refined and improved, especially in a more creative and engaging direction.